sneakyx/AgilaVocca/README.md

 The programm was back in time programmed with Turbo Pascal.
 This repository is based on Laravel.

+# Installation

+Please start with [basis installation](docu/basis-installation.md).
+Agila Vocca should run
+- locally with ddev in developer mode
+- or with docker/docker-compose
+- or on webspace

+After basis installation, you have to setup E-Mail-support and create an admin.
+For this step see [initial settings](docu/initial-settings.md).

+# First steps when everything works

+Let me explain the data structure:

+Every Vocabulary belongs to a chapter.
+Every Chapter belongs to a book.
+Every book has to two languages: the foreign language and the native language.

+As admin (or rector) you have to create languages (minimum 2).
+The next step would be the creation of a book.
+After that you can create chapters.

+The last step is creating vocabularies.

 ## technics

 - [Laravel](https://laravel.com/)
 - [MariaDB](https://mariadb.org/)
 - [ddev](https://ddev.readthedocs.io/en/stable/)